 In this area there are a gazillion taquerias but again, right across a street was a taco stand that looked incredibly hyped.
 Tacos al pastor were only 16 pesos ($1.15 CAD) and they were absolutely bomb.
 Let me tell you, best tacos I’ve ever had!
 Whenever you’re looking for good local food, try to find the areas that have a crowd of locals huddling around it.
 It’s always going to be cheap and authentic.

 After our fruit and taco eats, we continued walking north and towards the beach again.
 That’s when we found this cute bench park with nearly every bit of concrete tiled with mosaics.
 We watched as a couple of ladies continued tiling their beautiful work as we walked through this plaza.
 This place is called Estacionamiento Lazaro Cardenas Park.
 Right across from it is a street lined with local vendors.
 There’s pretty much everything a tourist would want right here.
 We turned north along the street and headed for the beach and Malecón again.
 Because this is a heavily touristy area, there are many vendors who try to sell hair braiding services, jewelry, coconut water and excursions.
-We gave into the coconut guy and bought a massive coconut!
-After seeing a resident local family ask the guy to open up the fruit to scrape off the meat of the coconut, we asked him to do the same for us.
+We gave in to the coconut guy and bought a massive coconut!
+After seeing a local family ask the guy to open up the fruit to scrape off the meat of the coconut, we asked him to do the same for us.
 We were surprised to see him sprinkle salt and spice on the flesh of the fruit but I was actually so obsessed with the flavour and texture!
-What a waste it would’ve been to throw away the coconut away after simply drinking the water.
+What a waste it would’ve been to throw away the coconut after simply drinking the water.

 So after our fruit, smoothies, tacos and coconut eating, it was time for a coffee.
 We chose to walk back as there was a cute and highly-rated cafe called A Page In the Sun on Google Maps.
 Though the prices here resembled the costs you would find back home in Canada, it was still a great place with great coffee and food!
 It also has an immense library of books in English, French and Spanish that would light up a bookworm’s heart.
-So many classics to browse through that a reader would never want to leave.
+There were so many classics to browse through that a reader would never want to leave.